-Event Name Revelation Perth International Film Festival Event Date 12 - 16 July 2023 Event Location Luna Cinema Luna Cinema Leederville, Oxford Streets bars and cafes Event Organiser Revelation P Revelation Perth International Film Festival The festival is an annual film event, presenting over 200 international, national, and local films, talks, events and presentations.
-Event Description The festival is a project and industry initiator and annually delivers film and cross-artform components focused on industry and community capacity building, discussion, visual art, live performances, and community events, many of which are free to the public.
+Event Name Revelation Perth International Film Festival Event Date 12 - 16 July 2023 Event Location Luna Cinema Luna Cinema Leederville, Oxford Streets bars and cafes Event Organiser Revelation P Revelation Perth International Film Festival m event, presenting lks, events and prese national, Event Description The festival is a project and industry initiator and annually delivers film and cross-artform components focused on industry and community capacity building, discussion, visual art, live performances, and community events, many of which are free to the public.
 This year's festival will include its famous opening night, international screening program, and special events centred on the achievements of local works.
 The festival will include filmmaker talks and presentations, the Get Your Shorts On and City of Vincent Film Project screening and a host of other activities and cultural collaborations in Vincent with satellite activities across Perth.
-Event is Free Talks and professional development events are free.
-The family screening program is free for under 16.
-Tickets will range from \$15.50 (for seniors), \$18.50 (concession), \$21.50.
-The festival will have range of passes that provide admission for \$5.
-Sponsorship Request Event Budget Funding Requested Funding Recommendation Seeking other sponsors?
-In-kind support requested \$302,700 \$20,000 \$15,000 Yes Marketing Sponsorship History \$20,000 in 2022/23 Compliant EOI?
+Event is Free The family so Tickets will r creening progr ange from \$15 elopment events are am is free for under .50 (for seniors), \$18 of passes that provi 16.
+3.50 (concessio • • Sponsorship Request Event Budget Requested Recommendation Seeking other support sponsors? requested \$302,700 \$20,000 \$15,000 Yes Marketing Sponsorship History \$20,000 in 2022/23 Compliant EOI?
 A mix of free events, and ticketed events.
 Administration Recommendations The festival appeals to lovers of film, art and culture and brings significant benefit to the town centre as it attracts 22,000 people to Leederville and provides activation during the winter.
 It is recommended funding be reduced slightly this year as the festival has a strong reputation and has become a well-established event that would be able to draw in new sponsors to help with the sustainability of the festival.

 Event Name Footyville

-Event Date 15 July 2023
+Event Date 15 July 2023 15 July 2023

 Event Location Leederville (Leederville Oval

-Event Organiser East Peth Fo otball Club
+Event Organiser East Peth Football Club

 Event Description East Perth Football Club are seeking funding to provide a 'Footyville' experience including inflatables, giveaways and activities for kids, increased marketing and promotion for the game days, increased interaction with local businesses to promote egress from Leederville Oval into the Town Centre.

-Event is Free Tickets are \$ 18 for adults, \$15 for concession a nd kids under 16 are free.
+Event is Free Tickets are \$ Tickets are \$18 for adults, \$15 for concession and kids under 16 are free.

 Sponsorship Request Event Budget Funding Requested Funding Recommendation Seeking other sponsors?
 In-kind support requested

-\$15,000 \$7,500 \$0 \$2,500 No Marketing
+\$15,000 \$7,500 \$0 No Marketing

-Sponsorship History N/A N/A
+Sponsorship History N/A

 Compliant EOI?
 No. Tickets are required to be free for Vincent residents.

 Administration Recommendations Administration recommends redirecting this funding request to coincide with the Subiaco Football Clubs event 'City of Vincent Football Match' to be a home game for both teams as a 'City of Vincent Derby'.
 Providing both teams with the opportunity collaborate to deliver a community event at Leederville Oval.
-Administration recommends providing funding to East Perth Football Club and Subiaco Football Club to host a collaborative event when both teams play each other at Leederville Oval.
-The \$5,000 amount has been split to provide each club sponsorship to deliver a "City of Vincent Derby" style event.
-This style of event has been discussed with and approved by both clubs.